cymetrics/blog/en/posts/zet/purple-man-my-superman.md

 ![](/img/posts/zet/purple-man-my-superman/cloudflare-tunnels-setting-2.png)

-In addition, Tailscale and Headscale have implement their own applications based on the WireGuard agreement.
-The application scenario is like having a VPN Hub where each Client can connect to form a virtual intranet and communicate with each other via [NATs (Network Address Translators)](https ://tailscale.com/blog/how-nat-traversal-works/) to communicate with each other.
+In addition, Tailscale and Headscale have developed their own applications based on the WireGuard protocol.
+The application scenario is like having a VPN Hub where each client can connect, creating a virtual intranet that enables communication amongst themselves.
+This communication is facilitated through Network Address Translators ([NATs](https://tailscale.com/blog/how-nat-traversal-works/)) to establish seamless connectivity.

 Similar services, such as ZeroTier, can eventually form a hacker's virtual intranet, allowing the hacker to take control of the intranet hosts without being affected by firewalls.

 ![](/img/posts/zet/purple-man-my-superman/tailscale.png)